Contact us to discuss your access requirements, including submitting your application in an alternative format.

 Contact a Grants Officer to discuss any access requirements ASAGrants@sa.gov.au

-- Check that all previous funding from Arts South Australia is acquitted (check with us if you are unsure).
+- Check that all previous funding from Arts South Australia is acquitted (contact us if you are unsure).

-- Email us to make a meeting to discuss your proposal and ask questions.
+- Email us to make a meeting to discuss your proposal.

-- Click on ‘Apply’ to access the online application form.
+- Click on the ‘Apply Now’ link on the relevant category page to access the application form.

 Support material assists assessors in their understanding of your application and should be relevant to your proposal and best demonstrate the quality of your current and recent past work.